Skip to content

 This Times Table Booklet is a fun way to check and develop your knowledge of multiplication facts up to 12 x 12.

-This Times Table Chart is a great reference to have when you are learning multiplication facts up to 12 x 12.
+This Times Table Chart is a great reference point when learning multiplication facts up to 12 x 12.

 This Multiplication Wheel resource is a fun way for your class to practice their times table knowledge, as well as self-check their answers.

-This Multiplication Make a Square Game is a really fun way to practice multiplication skills.
+This Multiplication Make a Square Game is a fun way to practice multiplication skills.

 Want ready-to-teach Maths lesson packs?!

 We’ve got loads of downloadable Maths lesson packs.
 Each pack comes with lesson plans, slide show presentations and worksheets.
-View our full collection of Multiplication and Division lesson packs and learn how to use PlanBee
+View our full collection of Multiplication and Division lesson packs and learn how to get the most out of our resources

 Explore ALL ready-to-teach Multiplication Lessons